 Buddhism in the World (text)

-563 BCE Birth of Siddhartha Gautama, the Buddha
+Ca. 6th-5th c.
+BCE Life of Siddhartha Gautama, the Buddha

-Although the dates of the Buddha remain a point of controversy within both the Buddhist and scholarly communities, according to one widely accepted traditional account, Siddhartha was born as a prince in the Shakya clan in 563.
+The dates of the Buddha remain a point of controversy within both the Buddhist and scholarly communities.
+Though many scholars today place the Buddha’s life between 460-380 BCE, according to one widely accepted traditional account, Siddhartha was born as a prince in the Shakya clan in 563 BCE.
 After achieving enlightenment at the age of 36, the Buddha spent the remainder of his life giving spiritual guidance to an ever-growing body of disciples.
-He is said to have entered into parinirvana in 483 at the age of 81.
+He is said to have entered into parinirvana (nirvana after death) in 483 BCE at the age of 81.

-A group of the Buddha’s disciples are said to have come together shortly after the Buddha’s parinirvana in hopes of establishing guidelines to ensure the continuity of the Sangha.
+Though specific dates are uncertain, a group of the Buddha’s disciples is said to have come together shortly after the Buddha’s parinirvana in hopes of establishing guidelines to ensure the continuity of the Sangha.
 According to tradition, as many as 500 prominent arhats gathered in Rajagriha to recite together and standardize the Buddha’s sutras (discourses on Dharma) and vinaya (rules of conduct).

 c.
 350 BCE The Second Council

-It remains unclear if what is known as the Second Council refers to one particular assemblage of monks, or if there were several meetings convened during the 4th century BCE to clarify points of controversy.
+It remains unclear if what is known as the Second Council refers to one particular assemblage of monks or if there were several meetings convened during the 4th century BCE to clarify points of controversy.
 It also remains unclear precisely what matters of doctrine or conduct were in dispute.
-What is clear is that this council resulted in the first schism in the Sangha, that between the Sthaviravada (in Pali, Theravada) and the Mahasanghika.
+What is clear is that this council resulted in the first schism in the Sangha, between the Sthaviravada and the Mahasanghika.

-269-232 BCE The Spread of Buddhism Through South and Southeast Asia
+269-232 BCE The Spread of Buddhism Through South Asia

-After witnessing the great bloodshed and suffering caused by his military campaigns, Emperor Ashoka Maurya converted to Buddhism, sending missionaries throughout India and into present day Sri Lanka, Burma, Thailand, and Cambodia.
+After witnessing the great bloodshed and suffering caused by his military campaigns, Indian Emperor Ashoka Maurya converted to Buddhism, sending missionaries throughout India and into present day Sri Lanka.

-200 BCE-200 CE Emergence of Mahayana Buddhism from “Hinayana”
+200 BCE-200 CE Emergence of Two Schools of Buddhism

 65 CE First Mention of Buddhism in China

-Han dynasty records note that Prince Ying of Ch’u, a half-brother of the Han emperor, provided a vegetarian feast for the Buddhist laity and monks living in his kingdom, indicating that a Buddhist community had already formed there.
+Han dynasty records note that Prince Ying of Ch’u, a half-brother of the Han emperor, provided a vegetarian feast for the Buddhist laity and monks living in his kingdom around 65 CE.
+This indicates that a Buddhist community had already formed there.

 c.
 100 CE Ashvaghosha Writes Buddhacarita

-Among the early biographies of the Buddha was the Buddhacarita, written by the Indian poet Ashvaghosha.
-Buddhacarita, literally “Life of the Buddha,” is regarded as one of the greatest epic poems in Sanskrit, or any language.
+Among the early biographies of the Buddha was the Buddhacarita, written in Sanskrit by the Indian poet Ashvaghosha.
+Buddhacarita, literally “Life of the Buddha,” is regarded as one of the greatest epic poems of all history.

 200s CE Nagarjuna Founds the Madhyamaka School

-Based on his reading of the Perfection of Wisdom sutras, Nagarjuna argued that everything in the world, even its most fundamental elements, is sunya, “empty,” that is, without inherent existence.
-This idea that the world is real, yet radically impermanent and interdependent, has played a central role in Buddhist philosophy.
+Nagarjuna is one of the most important philosophers of the Buddhist tradition.
+Based on his reading of the Perfection of Wisdom sutras, Nagarjuna argued that everything in the world is fundamentally sunya, or “empty” — that is, without inherent existence.
+This idea that the world is real yet radically impermanent and interdependent has played a central role in Buddhist philosophy.

 372 CE Buddhism Introduced to Korea from China